rabbitmq/rabbitmq-website/site/tutorial-two-java.md

 as we want to.
 For example in a situation with two workers, when all odd messages are heavy and even messages are light, one worker will be constantly busy and the other one will do hardly any work.
-Well, Rabbit doesn't know anything about that and will still dispatch messages evenly.
+Well, RabbitMQ doesn't know anything about that and will still dispatch messages evenly.

-That happens because Rabbit dispatches message just when a message enters the queue.
+That happens because RabbitMQ dispatches message just when a message enters the queue.
 It doesn't look at the number of unacknowledged messages for a consumer.
 It just blindly dispatches every n-th message to the n-th consumer.